jplomas/LapRiskCalc/README.md

 node.js and npm will be required.
 If you're using a Mac:
 - Make sure Xcode is installed along with its command line tools (`xcode-select --install`)
 - [Homebrew](https://brew.sh/) is your friend
-- [This](https://blog.teamtreehouse.com/install-node-js-npm-mac) is a decent setup guide
+- [This](https://tecadmin.net/install-nvm-macos-with-homebrew/) is a decent setup guide for using nvm (node version manager) which is pretty handy

-The calculator is built using the ionic framework, so you’ll need that installed (globally):

-`npm install -g ionic cordova`
+-

 Clone the repo, change into the directory then do an:

 `npm install`

-To run:
+To run in a dev environment:

-`ionic serve`
+`npm run serve`

+To build for the web:

+`npm run build` (then see the `dist/` folder which can be deployed on a web server)

+To build in Android Studio or XCode:

+`ionic capacitor build android` or `ionic capacitor build ios`

 ## Contributing